OpenAssetIO/OpenAssetIO/doc/decisions/DR023-Manager-capability-introspection.md

    image sequences and their timings).

-In order for the user to understand what is possible, and not attempt actions that will erors due to lack of support from the Manager, the Host needs to introspect the Managers capabilities and only present UX that is relevant to those capabilities.
+In order for the user to understand what is possible, and not attempt actions that will errors due to lack of support from the Manager, the Host needs to introspect the Managers capabilities and only present UX that is relevant to those capabilities.

 ### Managing runtime overhead in scene expansion

-A scene management application that uses a defered node graph to perform scene aggregation, processing and real-time manipulation of 3D data and its translation to a rendering engine, needs to optimize performance in all cases to ensure maximum performance.
-Either to aim for real-time user feedback, or minimse core hours in massively distributed workflows.
+A scene management application that uses a deferred node graph to perform scene aggregation, processing and real-time manipulation of 3D data and its translation to a rendering engine, needs to optimize performance in all cases to ensure maximum performance.
+Either to aim for real-time user feedback, or minimize core hours in massively distributed workflows.

 During integration of Katana into several studio pipelines, it was